By Lucie Laumonier

 Sugarcanes were known by medieval peasants to be demanding on the soil.
 They aren’t grown from seeds, but from setts, which are cuttings of a mature plant.
 After a harvest—once a year—peasants left the roots in the furrows to produce the next crop.
 This technique is called “ratooning.”
 Yields of ratoon crops declined over the years, requiring that the fields be cleared and replanted every third year at best.
 When the canes had been removed, peasants had to leave the land uncultivated for at least a year.
 Archival evidence shows that some peasants were reluctant to plant sugarcanes because of their impact on the soil.

 Thankfully, Arab agronomists had developed techniques to improve the growth and yield of sugarcanes.
-In their treatises, they formulated recommendations based on their experimentations and on the attempts made, from Syria to Southern Iberia, to implement in the industry.
-The development of irrigation systems had enabled the introduction of plantations in otherwise dry regions.
+In their treatises, they formulated recommendations based on their experimentations and on the attempts made, from Syria to Southern Iberia, to implement them in the industry.
+The development of irrigation systems enabled the introduction of plantations in otherwise dry regions.
 Research on fertilization strived to tackle the issue of poor yields and soil exhaustion.

 Manuring, they found, was the best response.
 Each animal’s manure had distinctive characteristics appropriate to different soils and climates.
 Al-Andalus agronomist Al-Tighnari recommended in his twelfth-century husbandry treatise Zuhrat fertilizing the canes of the Granada region with bovine manure, applied directly to the soil, and to avoid the presence of large straws.
 In other circumstances and regions, manure could be deposited in the irrigation channels and water would carry the fertilizer to the plants.

 Near Sevilla, sheep manure was best, wrote agronomist Al-Awwam, in his late-twelfth century Kitāb al-filāḥa (Book of Agriculture).
 He recommended a thick layer of ovine manure after the first cut of the canes and advised his readers to leave the flock in the fields overnight.
-At the height of growing season, he continued, the crops should be fertilized every eighth day.
+At the height of the growing season, he continued, the crops should be fertilized every eighth day.

 Contracts for soil fertilization confirm that plantations created a high demand for manure.
 Such contracts were for instance found in fifteenth-century Sicily, where Jewish workers specialized in manuring.
 The smaller plantations only necessitated 25 carts of manure for one round of fertilization, but the largest ones required up to 200 carts at once.